-He serves on several global informatics initiatives including the Digital Health and Interoperability Working Group of the Health Data Collaboratives mechanism; He is the Secretary of the Health Informatics in Africa (HELINA); a Co-founder and current Secretary General of the Kenya Health Informatics Association (KeHIA); He is a Board member of the OpenMRS Community of Practice;
+He serves on several global informatics initiatives including the Digital Health and Interoperability Working Group of the Health Data Collaboratives mechanism; He is the President of the Health Informatics in Africa (HELINA); a Co-founder and current Secretary General of the Kenya Health Informatics Association (KeHIA); He is a Board member of the OpenMRS Community of Practice;

 He is a member of OpenHIE Architecture Review Board, and serves on several Ministry of Health Working Groups across East Africa.

 Steven has a formal training background in software engineering, biomedical and health informatics, and is currently a PhD student in Information Systems with a focus in Biomedical and Health Informatics.
 His research interest is broadly in the science of implementing digital health solutions and more specifically in clinical decision support systems.